arachnetech/homebridge-mqttthing/README.md

 `model` - sets the model name (defaults to the mqttthing accessory type)

 `firmwareRevision` - sets the firmware revision number (defaults to mqttthing version)

+### Publishing values on start-up

+MQTT messages may be published on start-up, e.g. to reset accessories to a known initial state, with `startPub`.
+This is an object containing MQTT topics are keys, and values to be published as values.

 # Supported Accessories